MoBazmul/MoBazmul/README.md

 # Hi there! 👋 I'm Mo Bazmul

 ## About Me
 I'm passionate about technology, creativity, and the intersection of the two.
-With a background in python Web Development, I'm constantly exploring new ways to innovate and create meaningful solutions.
+With a background in Web Development, I'm constantly exploring new ways to innovate and create meaningful solutions.

 ## Interests
 I enjoy diving into various fields such as artificial web development, automation with scripts, data analysis and machine learning, and more.
 Beyond coding, I'm also interested in creating start-ups both Tech and business.